Ishani71199/Jarvis/README.md

 - Sign out from your desktop
 - Do few general chatting like: 'How are you', 'reason for you', etc.
 - Say 'Quit' to off Jarvis

+## Implementation:
+Install all the required packages which are mentioned above.
+After successful installation copy the code from jarvis.py folder to your python editor.
+Enjoy your personal JARVIS :)